Respiratory syncytial virus: Bronchodilators

 Bronchodilators, medications commonly used to treat asthma, are sometimes used to treat the wheezing associated with RSV infection.
-These medications (such as albuterol (sin. salbutamol)) are beta-agonists that relax the muscles of the airways to allow for improved airflow.
+These medications (such as albuterol (sin. salbutamol)) are beta-agonists that relax airway muscles to improve airflow.
 However, bronchodilators have not been found to improve the clinical severity of infection or the rate of hospitalization among those with RSV infection.
 Given their limited benefit, plus their adverse event profile, they are not routinely recommended for use in RSV bronchiolitis.

 Antibiotics

 Antibiotic therapy is not appropriate for the treatment of RSV-related bronchiolitis or viral pneumonia.
 Antibiotics target bacterial pathogens, not viral pathogens such as RSV.
 However, antibiotics may be considered if there is clear evidence that a secondary bacterial infection has developed.
 Ear infections may also develop in a small number of infants with RSV bronchiolitis, in which case oral antibiotics may sometimes be used.

-Beyond vaccines, AstraZeneca and Sanofi introduced nirsevimab, a prophylactic monoclonal antibody with 75% efficacy against RSV cases in infants under one year.
-Europe approved nirsevimab in November 2022, and the FDA followed suit in July 2023.
-Merck's clesrovimab, a similar monoclonal antibody, is in late-stage trials.

 Epidemiology

 Infants and children

 Worldwide, RSV is the leading cause of bronchiolitis and pneumonia in infants and children under the age of 5.
 The risk of serious infection is highest during the first 6 months of life.
 Of those infected with RSV, 2–3% will develop bronchiolitis, necessitating hospitalization.
 Each year, approximately 30 million acute respiratory illnesses and over 60,000 childhood deaths are caused by RSV worldwide.
 An estimated 87% of infants will have experienced an RSV infection by the age of 18 months, and nearly all children will have been infected by 3 years.
 In the United States, RSV is responsible for up to 20% of acute respiratory infection hospitalizations in children under the age of 5.
 However, the vast majority of RSV-related deaths occur in low-income countries that lack access to basic supportive care.

 The prophylactic use of palivizumab or nirsevimab (both are monoclonal antibody treatments) can prevent RSV infection in high-risk infants.
 Passive immunization is available to prevent RSV infection and hospitalization in the highest-risk infants.

 A 2024 JAMA Open article suggested a rise in sudden unexpected infant deaths (SUID) may be connected to an unusual surge of RSV in 2021.
 Researchers analyzed over 14,000 SUID cases using CDC records and found that the rate per 100,000 live births increased by 10% between 2019 and 2021.
 The study revealed that the risk of SUID was highest from June to December 2021, coinciding with an off-season spike in RSV hospitalizations after the virus deviated from its typical winter pattern in 2020.